JAlcocerT/JAlcocerT/content/blog/selfhost-0325.md

 #curl localhost:2019/config/ | jq .
 ```

-And...you can do some automatic magic, and make new configurations to it via CLI.
+And...you can do some automatic magic: like making new configurations to it via CLI.

 {{< details title="More about Caddy 📌" closed="true" >}}